-In research and teaching, the Institute of Regional Science (IfR) focusses on
+In research and teaching, the Institute of Regional Science (IfR) focuses on

-- analysing spatial structures and processes on a local and regional scale especially in developing and newly industrialised countries,
+- analyzing spatial structures and processes on a local and regional scale especially in developing and newly industrialized countries,

-- analysing and developing concepts and schemes of spatial management and development
+- analyzing and developing concepts and schemes of spatial management and development,

 - the special tasks of spatial planning in regions affected by natural hazards (e.g. seismic or climatic extreme events with disastrous consequences), called hazard-oriented spatial planning, as well as